AtlasOfLivingAustralia/layers-service/.github/ISSUE_TEMPLATE/load-layer.md

 - [ ] Supersedes an existing layer (deprecation or deletion)
 - [ ] Anticipates future requirements
 - [ ] Supports nationally significant projects (which themselves would need some evaluation, but GBR management given World Heritage status and threats would pass)
+- [ ] Externally funded?
+This may relate to project support.
 - [ ] Openly available (free and open source data).
-- [ ] Externally funded?
-Probably relates to (14).
-- [ ] Obtain approval from ALA Management to load layer based on the investigation

 ## Loading the layer
+- [ ] Obtain approval from ALA Management to load layer based on an evaluation

 Once layer loading has been approved, the following are the steps required to load, integrate, and test it.